cardano-foundation/CIPs/CIP-XXXX/README.md

 - AccountChange - The account has changed.
 The dApp should call wallet.enable() to reestablish connection to the new account.
 The wallet should not ask for confirmation as the user was the one who initiated the account change in the first place.

 Note that the error codes and their meaning are copied from [CIP-30](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030#apierror).
 The reason is that this API will most likely live "alongside" the CIP-30 API, so unifying the error types reduces burden on the users.

-#### Pagination

-In CIP-30, pagination is not reliable, because there is no guarantee that the set of UTxOs does not change between calls.
-This behavior is not suitable for DeFi: consistency should be prioritized, and pagination should be avoided.

 ## Rationale: how does this CIP achieve its goals?